markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 	- Voltage divider
 		- Cap voltage  (2x10K Resistors should do the trick)  ran out of ADC
 		- Moisture sensor - sensor up top, then 1M resistor below resulting in 2.5V and up when 300K (lightly damp) and lower (wetter).
-		- Light level (3K for normal light, 200 for direct sunlight, 1+ Mega Ohms for dark)
+		- Light level - which is 0 when wifi is enabled (3K for normal light, 200 for direct sunlight, 1+ Mega Ohms for dark)
 			- w/ 10K    3K=2.5V, 300=3.2v, and 1M=.03v
 	- Wind direction - BL=3.3v, GR=Gnd, YLW=voltage
 	- GY-8511 UV breakout - straight voltage